What is rotational training?

 - Negative impact on employee morale: Rotational training can have a negative impact on employee morale, as employees may feel that they are not valued or that their contributions are not being recognized.

-- Difficulty in evaluating progress: It can be difficult for organizations to evaluate the progress of employees during rotational training, as they are constantly changing roles and responsibilities.
+- Difficulty in evaluating progress: It can be difficult for organizations to evaluate the progress of employees during rotational training.
+The job rotation model works best when measurable performance benchmarks are set at the start of each cycle.

 - Difficulty in retaining experienced employees: Rotational training programs can be difficult to retain experienced employees if they don’t align with their career goals or they find better opportunities elsewhere.